Polight/lego/docs/README.md

 </script>
 ```

-🚀 Lego Web Components, the Native and Future-Proof Web Components Library.
+🚀 LEGO Web Components, the Native and Future-Proof Web Components Library.

-Lego is a Web Component library that allows you to build HTML elements easily and compile them to native HTML elements.
+LEGO is a Web Component library that allows you to build HTML elements easily and compile them to native HTML elements.

 The whole library runs within the browser.